ricardojoserf/MemorySnitcher/README.md

 ## Approach 2: More code!

-The code probably does too much for so few lines of code, so I will rely on AI to create the most generic application (a Task Manager):
+The code probably does too much for so few lines of code, so I will rely on AI to create the most generic application (a Task Management program):

 ```
 Give me the code for a C++ application of at least 300 lines that under no circumstances could be considered malicious by an antivirus or EDR.
 For example, a Task management program
 ```

-The code prompts the user to press a key from 1 to 6, we will add a secret option 33:
+The code prompts the user to press a key from 1 to 6, but we will add a secret option 33:

 ```c
 switch (choice) {